fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Get-AadrmDocumentTrackingFeature.md

 # Get-AadrmDocumentTrackingFeature

 ## SYNOPSIS
-Indicates whether document tracking is enabled or disabled for Rights Management.
+Indicates whether document tracking is enabled or disabled for Azure Information Protection.

 ## SYNTAX